Tours & Pricing

 Exciting NEW Destination Options!

 Because every single trip varies from the next it would be impossible for me to create a concrete price chart.
 Trips may last 2, 4, 6 or 8 hours.
 Every trip is custom tailored to ensure you and everyone in your family or group of friends will have an awesome adventure.
+Most are family friendly and fine for children, others are pretty extreme and not for everyone.
+Some destinations are not listed here because they are not known destinations and are my secret spots found thru extensive exploration where few - if anyone has gone before.

 Price is determined based upon the following: Destination, duration of & the number of persons in your family or group; ages.
 Each destination has different costs.
 Most trips are private, but occasionally I do combine for example 2 couples which results in a lower per person price for everyone.
 Please be advised the best trips I offer are outside of heavily developed Pinellas County.
 No destination is greater then a few hours drive time.
 This allows for up to 4 hours round trip drive plus 4 to 5 hours kayaking and exploring, making it a true full day adventure.